shehrozeikram/Boley/PRIVACY_POLICY.md

 # Privacy Policy for Boly

-**Last updated:** [Current Date]
+**Last updated: [Current Date]**

 ## Introduction

 Boly ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application (the "App").

 ## Information We Collect

 ### Personal Information
-- **Name and Contact Information**: When you create an account, we collect your name, email address, and phone number.
+- **Account Information**: Name, email address, phone number
-- **Location Data**: We collect your location information to show relevant ads and services in your area.
-- **Photos**: We may access your camera and photo library to allow you to upload photos of items you want to sell.
+- **Profile Information**: Profile pictures, location preferences
+- **Contact Information**: Phone numbers, email addresses for communication

 ### Usage Information
-- **App Usage**: We collect information about how you use our app, including which features you access and how often you use them.
+- **App Usage**: Features used, pages visited, time spent
-- **Device Information**: We may collect information about your device, including device type, operating system, and unique device identifiers.
+- **Device Information**: Device type, operating system, unique device identifiers
+- **Location Data**: Your location when you enable location services

+### Content Information
+- **Listings**: Photos, descriptions, prices of items you post
+- **Messages**: Communications with other users
+- **Search History**: Items you search for and view

 ## How We Use Your Information

-We use the information we collect to:
+### To Provide Our Services
+- Display your listings to other users
+- Enable communication between buyers and sellers
-- Provide and maintain our services
+- Provide location-based search results
-- Process transactions and manage your account
+- Send notifications about your listings

-- Show relevant ads and services in your area
+### To Improve Our Services
+- Analyze app usage patterns
+- Develop new features
-- Improve our app and user experience
+- Improve user experience
-- Communicate with you about your account and our services
-- Ensure the security and integrity of our platform
+- Provide customer support

+### To Ensure Security
+- Prevent fraud and abuse
+- Verify user identities
+- Protect against unauthorized access

 ## Information Sharing

-We do not sell, trade, or otherwise transfer your personal information to third parties without your consent, except in the following circumstances:
-- **Service Providers**: We may share information with trusted third-party service providers who assist us in operating our app.
+### With Other Users
+- Your listings are visible to all app users
+- Contact information may be shared when you communicate with other users

+### With Service Providers
+- Cloud storage providers
+- Analytics services
+- Customer support tools

+### Legal Requirements
-- **Legal Requirements**: We may disclose information if required by law or to protect our rights and safety.
+- When required by law
+- To protect our rights and safety
-- **Business Transfers**: In the event of a merger, acquisition, or sale of assets, your information may be transferred.
+- In response to legal requests

 ## Data Security

-We implement appropriate security measures to protect your personal information against unauthorized access, alteration, disclosure, or destruction.
+We implement appropriate security measures to protect your information:

-## Data Retention

-We retain your personal information for as long as necessary to provide our services and comply with legal obligations.
-You may request deletion of your account and associated data at any time.
+- Encryption of data in transit and at rest
+- Regular security assessments
+- Access controls and authentication
+- Secure data storage practices

 ## Your Rights

-You have the right to:
+### Access and Control
-- Access and update your personal information
+- View and update your profile information
-- Delete your account and associated data
+- Delete your account and data
-- Opt out of certain communications
+- Opt out of marketing communications
+- Control location permissions

+### Data Portability
-- Request information about how we process your data
+- Export your data in a standard format
+- Transfer your information to other services

 ## Location Services

 Our app uses location services to:
-- Show relevant ads and services in your area
+- Show relevant listings in your area
-- Help buyers find items near them
+- Enable location-based search
-- Improve the accuracy of location-based features
+- Improve user experience

-You can control location access through your device settings.
+You can control location permissions in your device settings.

-## Camera and Photo Library Access

-We request access to your camera and photo library to:
-- Allow you to take photos of items you want to sell
-- Enable you to select existing photos for your listings

-You can control camera and photo library access through your device settings.

 ## Children's Privacy

-Our app is not intended for children under 13 years of age.
+Our app is not intended for children under 13.
 We do not knowingly collect personal information from children under 13.

 ## Changes to This Policy

 We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last updated" date.
+We will notify you of any changes by:
+- Posting the new policy in the app
+- Sending you an email notification
+- Updating the "Last updated" date

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at:
+If you have questions about this Privacy Policy, please contact us:

-**Email:** privacy@boly.pk
+**Email**: privacy@boly.app
-**Address:** [Your Business Address]
+**Address**: [Your Business Address]
+**Phone**: [Your Phone Number]

+## Data Retention

+We retain your information for as long as necessary to:
+- Provide our services
+- Comply with legal obligations
+- Resolve disputes
+- Enforce our agreements

+## International Transfers

+Your information may be transferred to and processed in countries other than your own.
+We ensure appropriate safeguards are in place for such transfers.

+## Third-Party Services

+Our app may contain links to third-party services.
+We are not responsible for the privacy practices of these services.

 ## Consent

 By using our app, you consent to the collection and use of your information as described in this Privacy Policy.

+---

+**Note**: This is a template privacy policy.
+Please customize it according to your specific app features and legal requirements.
+Consider consulting with a legal professional to ensure compliance with applicable laws and regulations.